 For most travelers, the best places to stay in Naxos are in the village of Naxos Town or on the beaches of Agios Prokopios, Agia Anna, or Plaka for a good mix of relaxing, dining, sunning, and exploring.
 Naxos Town is incredibly walkable with plenty of restaurants, shops, sights, and the beach within just a few minutes on foot.
 Agios Prokopios, Agia Anna, and Plaka are all connected to Naxos Town by bus, with more frequent routes running in the peak of summer.
 Within the beach areas themselves, everything is within a short walk.
 Those interested in history, culture, hiking, and archaeology may prefer to stay in one of the traditional, mountain villages, such as Filoti, Moni, Sangri, or Glynado.

 Stay a minimum of 2 nights and 1 full day.
 But there’s so much to see and do that it’s easy to fill 5 days.
-If possible, do a tour of the archaeological site at the Temple of Demeter, hike a mountain trail (from Moni to Chalki passing by the old churches or hike past Aria Spring up to Zas Cave, Zeus’ childhood home), take a boat trip to one of the many swimming spots on the east side of the island, take a day trip to cosmopolitan Paros island, and spend a day at one of Naxos’ sandy beaches, sunbathing and swimming.
+If possible, do a tour of the archaeological site at the Temple of Demeter, hike a mountain trail (from Moni to Chalki passing by the old churches or hike past Aria Spring up to Zas Cave, Zeus’ childhood home), take a boat trip to one of the many swimming spots on the east side of the island, take a day trip to cosmopolitan Paros island or to the archaeological ruins at the island of Delos, and spend a day at one of Naxos’ sandy beaches, sunbathing and swimming.

 Be sure to leave yourself plenty of time to get lost in the maze-like streets of Naxos Town: shop and dine in the Chora, stroll to Apollo Temple along the narrow pathway jutting into the sea, explore the Venetian castle ruins, and enjoy a sunset cocktail from one of the small bars above.

 Naxos is still largely off the tourism radar.
-Though you can spend hundreds on a room, most hotels in Naxos fall into the moderate or budget categories, including many beachfront properties.
+Though you can spend hundreds on a room, many of the best hotels in Naxos fall into the moderate or budget categories, including many beachfront properties.
 There are no all-inclusive resorts or vacation packages.
 All beaches are open to the public and free to visit.
 Most beach clubs offer free umbrellas and sunbeds to guests who purchase a drink or food; the ones that do charge, usually only cost €10 or so.